 Negotiations: Along with accurate and reasonable pricing, you need to consider if you are qualified to handle your own negotiations without allowing your emotions to take over.
 Agents are skilled in handling offers and counter-offers and knowing when to push back… and when not to.

 Legal Requirements and Disclosures: Many states have their own required disclosures that need to be addressed when selling a house.
 Without knowing what needs to be disclosed, which could be anything from the presence of lead paint to having sex offenders living in the general area, you could find yourself having legal action taken against you after the deal is finalized.

 Staging Your Home: You might love your house the way it is.
 Your decorations and furniture are what make it home to you.
 However, the need to stage the home and present it in the best light possible to possible buyers is key.
 The initial pictures posted online are what will draw a prospective buyer in or have them scrolling through to the next listing.
-Agents work with professional stagers to handle this for you, leaving the emotional detachment out of the picture.
+Agents often work with professional stagers to handle this for you, leaving the emotional detachment out of the picture.

 Buyer’s Agent: One of the things that many people who are considering the FSBO option do not consider is the buyer’s agent.
 Are you willing to work with a buyer’s agent?
-Keep in mind that the agent would be expecting their share of commission, which is typically 3%.
+Keep in mind that the agent would be expecting their share of commission, which is typically at least 3%.
 However, can you afford to not work with a buyer’s agent and shut out that option and the potential buyers?